Do trading charities need to pay tax and VAT?

 the sale of investments

-the sale of assets which the charity uses (or has used) for charitable purposes
+the sale of assets that the charity uses (or has used) for charitable purposes

 the letting of land and buildings where no services are provided to the user

-In terms of activities which do count as trading, charities are generally not liable for trading profits (which would normally be payable by non-charities) in the following scenarios:
+In terms of activities that do count as trading, charities are generally not liable for trading profits (which would normally be payable by non-charities) in the following scenarios:

-Primary purpose trading - if money is being made to help the charity's aims and objectives.
+if money is being made to help the charity's aims and objectives (known as 'primary purpose trading')

-Charities are not exempt from paying VAT when trading (if their trading income is above the VAT registration threshold of £82,000), but they are eligible for certain VAT reliefs.
+Charities are not exempt from paying Value Added Tax (VAT) when trading (if their trading income is above the VAT registration threshold of £85,000), but they are eligible for certain VAT reliefs.